rjkviegas/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 ### Following the flow of control

-* I want to understand this program's flow of control.
+Imagine you want to follow the flow of control in this code.
+That is, you want to understand what parts run and in what order they run.

 ```js
 $(document).click(function() {